leonard-mutuku/spring-logback-logstash/README.md

 }
 ```

-The above logstash configuration(/etc/logstash/conf.d/*.conf) accepts tcp input connections on port 5044 (earlier configured destination on for logstash encoder) and creates an output pipeline to elasticsearch on port 9200 with a logstash-%{+YYYY.MM.dd} index.
-The index can be access on kibana on port 5601 which can be used to create an index(logstash-*) for visualization.
+The above logstash configuration accepts tcp input connections on port 5044 (earlier configured destination for logstash encoder) and creates an output pipeline to elasticsearch on port 9200 with a logstash-%{+YYYY.MM.dd} index.
+The index can be accessed on kibana on port 5601 where it can be used to create an index(`logstash-*`) for visualization.

 The config above also creates a filter that creates the index based on the service_name in the custom fields.
 This can be useful when need to create different index for different applications